-TARC grows bigger and better every year thanks in no small part to the teachers and mentors who inspire and encourage students to excel in our program.
+TARC grows bigger and better each year thanks to the teachers and mentors who inspire and encourage students to excel in our program.
 We want to gather stories and share the excellent work of TARC's unsung heroes.

-This year we will be recognizing one or more outstanding team advisor/teachers and outstanding TARC mentors.
-To nominate a team advisor or mentor (or both) for these awards, write a short summary (one page max; photos - no more than two -- are optional but encouraged and do not count towards the page limit) of how your teacher and/or mentor went above and beyond to support your team and make TARC a great experience for the students.
+Each year, we recognize one outstanding team advisor/teacher and one outstanding TARC mentor.
+To nominate a team advisor or mentor (or both) for these awards, write a short summary (two pages max; photos - no more than two -- are optional but encouraged and do not count towards the page limit) of how your teacher and/or mentor went above and beyond to support your team and make TARC a great experience for the students.
 Team advisors/teachers may only be nominated by students.
 Mentors may be nominated by team advisors and/or students.
 Nominations are open to all teams, not just national finalists, but the awards will be announced at the National Finals.